bedoshakdofa/To-do-list/README.md

 "# To-do-list"
-to run the server write in cmd (npm start)
+to run the server write in cmd (npm start:prod)

 *hint: run npm install in cmd to install all modules required